 Refrain from sharing too much personal info or content irrelevant to your field.
-Focus your content and be strategic about what you choose to share, making it all in the aim of building your business and earning clients.
+Instead, focus your content and be strategic about what you choose to share, all with the goal of building your business and earning clients in mind.

 5. No Target Audience

 You have a brand-spankin’-new freelance writer website and are ready to bring in traffic, and ideally, new business.
 But who are you trying to reach through your website?
 What kinds of people are you looking to attract?
 In simple terms: who is your target audience?